kbrw/sweet_xml/README.md

   * `x"//some/path"o`

-    'o' stands for (O)ptional.
+    'o' stands for (o)ptional.
 This allows the path to not exist, and will return nil.

   * `~x"//some/path"sl` - string list.